jon-arnold/jon-arnold/work.md

 #### Startups

-I'm currently the SVP of Product at a successful, venture-backed startup based out of Philadelphia called [Life.io](http://life.io).
-I'm collaborating with some amazing people to build a nimble team and a strong company.
-I'm focused on growing the product offering and working with enterprise clients on implementation.
-I'm also working on growing this team into something awesome.
+I served as the SVP of Product at a successful, venture-backed startup based out of Philadelphia called [Life.io](http://life.io).
+I collaborated with some amazing people to build a nimble team and a strong company.
+It was a delight to grow the product offering and working with enterprise clients on implementation.
+We grew this from a team of three to a multi-discipline agile team of awesome.
 We embrace a combination lean and agile methodology that's focused on user input, iteration, and learning.

 #### Non-Profits